From María José García Manzano of Guadalajara, México

 In solidarity with a great advocacy team and the excellent guidance of WYA Research Policy Specialist Meghan Fischer and WYA Founder Anna, a beautiful stage of my time with WYA will soon come to an end.
 I will be returning home, carrying with me new members whom I now call “family,” life-lasting friendships, a smile for the fun times, gratitude for the hard times, and invaluable lessons gained from challenge.

 This year was special for all of us: a celebration of the WYA’s first 15 years and my seven years of being part of WYA’s family.
 We happily joined with WYA Staff and interns in the preparation and celebration on WYA’s 15th Anniversary Gala.
 We could not have made it this far without your support and contribution.
-Dear Friend: Thank you for allowing us to keep the work for the defense of human dignity!
+Dear Friend: Thank you for allowing us to keep up the work for the defense of human dignity!

 With sincere gratitude,